 - Prior experience of data analysis and machine learning.

 You will have a first or upper second class degree from a UK university or the overseas’ equivalent and ideally a relevant Master’s degree.
 Unless from a majority English-speaking country, non-EEA applicants will require an IELTS score of 6.5 with a minimum of 6 in each element of Listening, Reading, Speaking and Writing.
 IELTS Certificates are valid for a period of 2-years.
-All applications are assessed as to their quality, the fit with The Open University research priorities and the availability of supervisors in the relevant field.
+All applications are assessed as to their quality, the fit with The Open University research priorities.

 Interviews: to be advised